MarcelAdamski/Kaufman-Roberts/README.md

 # Kaufman-Roberts
 This project is a implementation of a mathematical model determining the probability of a blockade in a system with fully available resources with flexible and adaptive movement.
-Made for educational purposes only for a Designing ICT networks subject.
+Made for educational purposes only for a Designing ICT Networks subject.

 ## About
 In its final form, the project is based on the Kaufman-Roberts model, which was extended as part of the development of given models - for flexible and adaptive movement, respectively.
 The result is two separate routines that implement system models for both of these movements.